 In 2017, as a fledgling event production company, Living Firme specialized in urban pop-ups that were a mashup of cultural nostalgia that partners Angel Aviles and Cynthia Carranza had known and loved as kids.
 They quickly realized that in addition to the fun events they were producing, there was a need for gatherings that provided more than just entertainment.
 They created agendas for meetings that would address the systemic issues affecting the neighborhoods they visited.
 They began to host business networking events, facilitate personal development seminars, and offer wellness workshops that primarily supported the Latinx community.
 Today they partner with experts from diverse backgrounds to serve individuals and organizations across the United States.

-Now about those homegirls…
+Now about those women…

-Once bitten by the acting bug, Angel left college with several commercials as well as a few film and television projects added to her resume.
-Angel’s work in Los Angeles included projects by Quentin Tarantino, Alan Rudolph, Michael Patrick King, and Steven Bochco.
-Landing a principal role in the Allison Anders gang-girl classic, “Mi Vida Loca,” was a milestone.
-The role of Sadgirl became an iconic character in Chicano film and the most noteworthy role of Angel’s career.
+Angel Aviles grew up in New York City.
+At the prestigious High School of Performing Arts, she studied dance and drama at various studios throughout New York as well at Hunter College.
+Once bitten by the acting bug, Angel left college with several commercials and a few film and television projects added to her resume.
+Angel’s work in Los Angeles included Quentin Tarantino, Michael Patrick King, and Steven Bochco.
+However, landing a principal role in the Allison Anders gang-girl classic, “Mi Vida Loca,” was a milestone.
+The part of Sad Girl became an iconic character in Latino culture and the most noteworthy role in Angel’s career.